JaneJeon/objection-authorize/README.md

 npm install objection objection-authorize --save
 ```

-And you can install either `role-acl` or `@casl/ability` as your authorization framework.
-Note that `role-acl` v4 or above is NOT supported as the library author eliminated ALL synchronous methods outright!
+And you can install either [role-acl](https://github.com/tensult/role-acl) or [@casl/ability](https://github.com/stalniy/casl) as your authorization framework.
+Note that `role-acl>=4 <4.3.2` (that is every v4 release before v4.3.2) is NOT supported as the library author just dropped synchronous acl support overnight.

 ## Changelog